Roberta Wagner: Does it Make Your Heart Sing?

 Roberta’s underlying desire was to share her experience and her knowledge of art.

 This culminated in her stunning book Come Walk with Me: Exploring Why Art Matters.
 “It started almost 10 years ago, because I was just looking at my life as you sometimes do in your 60s, and saying, why have I spent so much time and money and effort making art?
 Why?
 Why did I do it?
 Because for the past 20 years, I haven’t shown it very often.
-I think that if I had been selling art on a regular basis, I might not have been quite so impassioned to really explore what it was that prompted me to take this path.”
+I think that if I had been selling art regularly, I might not have been quite so impassioned to really explore what prompted me to take this path.”

 Does it make your heart sing?